slezercc/silent-xmrig/README.md

-# Monero Mining Worm
+# Silent XMRig
-Monero Mining worm.
+Si.
 Spreads manually on a USB stick (only one file to start and the target computer is affected.)

 # Setup